Skip to content

 Environment Variable Configuration

-To attach auto-detection to services, you must set the required environment variables before launching the application.
-Refer to the Enable Tracer for Applications section to determine which environment variables should be set based on the .NET tracer installation method, and correctly set them according to the examples below based on the environment of the service being instrumented.
+To attach automatic instrumentation to a service, the required environment variables must be set before starting the application.
+Please refer to the Enable Tracer for Applications section to determine which environment variables to set based on the .NET tracer installation method, and follow the examples below to correctly set the environment variables according to the environment of the service where the instructions are inserted.

-The following require corresponding variable information regardless of the method used:
+The following variables need to be added regardless of the method

 DD_TRACE_AGENT_PORT=9529